This post may contain eBay affiliate links. Please read our disclosure policy.

-It has a luxurious on card auto at the bottom, with a patch to the right, and an image showing Peterson sprinting in full kit on the left.
-There’s also a second profile picture of the player, smiling down at the camera with his helmet removed.
+It has a luxurious on-card auto at the bottom, with a patch to the right and an image showing Peterson sprinting in complete kit on the left.
+There’s also a second profile picture of the player smiling down at the camera with his helmet removed.

 Honorable Mention Adrian Peterson Best Rookie Card

-While this card didn’t quite make our list for the top three, it’s still a very good rookie card where investors can potentially make a large return on their initial investment.
+While this card didn’t quite make our list for the top three, it’s still a perfect rookie card where investors can potentially make a significant return on their initial investment.

 2007 Adrian Peterson Score RC #341

-This is another card from Peterson’s rookie season that just wasn’t quite good enough to crack the top three.
+This is another card from Peterson’s rookie season that wasn’t quite good enough to crack the top three.
 It has a great shot of Peterson in action with the ball tucked under his right arm, left arm at the ready to stiff-arm a helpless defender.
-On the left side of the card, there is a graphic that denotes this as an official Peterson rookie card.
+On the left side of the card is a graphic that denotes this as an official Peterson rookie card.

 Must read: Best Alexander ovechkin rookie cards

-While this card doesn’t have any special features such as an on-card autograph or a game-worn jersey patch, it’s similar to the Topps Chrome edition listed above in that the strong branding gives it value.
-These cards are worth something in good condition and collectors should be on the lookout constantly for any underpriced online listings.
+While this card has no special features such as an on-card autograph or a game-worn jersey patch, it’s similar to the Topps Chrome edition listed above in that the strong branding gives it value.
+These cards are worth something in good condition, and collectors should be on the lookout constantly for any underpriced online listings.